Hyper-Ahern/CV_Code_Python/Train Project/ReadMe.txt

+Following TDD, wrote python scripts that met the following requirements:

 • Train stations are where travellers wait to get on a train.
 At any given time, there may be up to 200 travellers waiting.
 Every hour, 0-25 new travellers show up.
 When a train arrives, travellers have a 50% chance of embarking.